khanali37gmail/python-challenge/README.md

 In the analysis we had to get

-The total number of votes cast
+The total number of votes cast,
-A complete list of candidates who received votes
+A complete list of candidates who received votes,
-The percentage of votes each candidate won
+The percentage of votes each candidate won,
-The total number of votes each candidate won
+The total number of votes each candidate won,
-The winner of the election based on popular vote
+The winner of the election based on popular vote,